 How long does it take to transcribe a language sample?
-The transcription tools available with SALT greatly speed up the transcription process.
+The transcription tools available with SALT greatly speed up the transcription process (see also Pezold, Imgrund, & Storkel, 2020).
 In our review on frog story retells, transcription time took an average of 40 minutes.
 This included specialized coding for clausal density and story structure.
 These audio files were 3 - 6 minutes in length and averaged about 60 utterances.
 Longer samples take more time of course.
 Conversational samples generally take longer because topics can vary so much.
 Story retells have the advantage of providing the same expectations, characters, vocabulary, and story line for the transcriber.
 Experience also makes a difference.
 Just as in typing or keyboarding, practice makes perfect.